apournaras/mklab-stream-manager/README.md

 Inside Stream Manager, each stream is handled as a different thread.
 Thus, each social network wrapper can be given different input feeds to track.
 Additionally, each feed is being tracked by a different thread in order to minimize time cost, except Twitter which is a subscriber.

 The collected data from the retrieval process are stored as JSON items (representing status update, post etc.), media items (images, videos, albums), users and webpages (embedded in posts/statuses).
 The above can be stored in a <a href="http://www.mongodb.org/">MongoDB</a>, <a href="http://lucene.apache.org/">Lucene</a> or <a href="http://lucene.apache.org/solr/">Solr</a> database, which are currently supported.
-The storage process is handled by the `eu.socialsensor.sfc.streams.management.StoreManager`.
+The storage process is handled by the `eu.socialsensor.sfc.streams.management.StoreManager` class.

 <h2><u>Learning more</u></h2>